wistia/wistia-open-docs/_posts/troubleshooting.md

 {% post_image hashed_id: 'bf751d928df000ed21de0eee5834cbbdaa99906c', class: 'center' %}

 Then you can [replace that video]({{ '/replace-video' | post_url }})!

+### A Note about Screencasts

+There's some magic behind-the-scenes on the Wistia side where can detect screencasts and encode them differently.
+Since most users don't watch screencasts in full screen (they watch them in-line), our system will create a different set of derivatives in this case.
+Those three derivatives are:

+ - iPhone (mobile) asset - **640 px wide** MP4 at **800 kbps**
+ - HD Flash asset at **1200 kbps** (size is determined by the original file)
+ - HD MP4 asset at **1200 kbps** (size is determined by the original file)

+The key thing to know with screencasts is that they'll be encoded with screencast logic if the **bitrate is lower than 1200 kbps**.
+This way Wistia will deliver an HD asset in-line (usually 1080p), so your content is crisper and easier to watch.
+If you'd like your videos encoded with screencast logic, we recommend keeping your bitrate below 1200 kbps (this is total bitrate - including *both* audio and video).

+If you don't have control over this in your video editor, you can always run the file through HandBrake (it's our best friend).
+Just make sure to set the bitrate to **1200 kbps.**

+{{ "HandBrake controls can be a bit finnicky, so if you're still not seeing the correct assets, drop down the bitrate a touch lower.
+Usually the safest place is 1000 kbps, but you can always check out the final bitrate by inspecting the file." | note }}

+## Embedding

+Someday we'll live in an embed-less world, but until then, things can get a little wonky when you're pasting in that embed code.
+Luckily, lots of issues can be fixed with a few quick tweaks.

+ Here are some common challenges, and how to overcome them. <a href="//fast.wistia.net/embed/iframe/jfgvzbaxu2?popover=true" class="wistia-popover[height=360,playerColor=84afde,width=640]">Never give up.
+Never surrender.</a><script charset="ISO-8859-1" src="//fast.wistia.com/assets/external/popover-v1.js"></script><script src="//fast.wistia.net/static/iframe-api-v1.js"></script>

 ### Black Bars on the Top and Bottom or Sides of the Video